 Next, find people who are experts at each one of those steps.
 You’ll likely be good at one or two of the steps, but if you learn from the best, you’ll become great.
 Many people will help you for free.
 If you have to pay, you’ll find that the best advice and service is seldom the cheapest, but it’s often not the most expensive, either.

 I’ll be posting more articles about our career paths, including detailed checklists that will help you plan your change.
 You can subscribe to this blog and be notified as soon as it’s posted.
-You can also learn more about reclaiming your world of work and building thriving organizations on our World of Work page and by joining our Work Feels Good community.
+You can also learn more about reclaiming your world of work and building thriving organizations on our World of Work page.